Camilleri, author of Montalbano detective series, dies at 93

 Plots of the detective series were inspired by odd crime stories Camilleri stumbled on while scouring local newspapers.

-In the AP interview, Camilleri, chain-smoking as always, in his apartment near RAI’s office, said he resisted giving Sicily’s most famous bad guys — the Mafia — a prominent role because he didn’t want to somehow “idealize” Cosa Nostra.
+In the AP interview, Camilleri, chain-smoking as always, in his home near RAI’s office, said he resisted giving Sicily’s most famous bad guys — the Mafia — a prominent role because he didn’t want to somehow “idealize” Cosa Nostra.

 But he did write a book about convicted Mafia chieftain Bernardo Provenzano, who was captured in 2006 at a Sicilian farmhouse after 40 years on the lam.
 Palermo prosecutors gave Camilleri all the typewritten notes the fugitive Provenzano used to communicate with his henchmen.
 Camilleri used the proceeds from the book, “You Don’t Know” to help set up a foundation for children of police officers slain by Cosa Nostra.